 - Section 199A provides owners of small businesses with extraordinary federal income tax deductions from their business income.
 These deductions can exceed 20 percent of owners’ business income, and they are available to at least 50 million American business owners.

-I find it deeply satisfying to make the above LLC legal and tax benefits available to my LLC clients.
+I find it deeply satisfying to make LLC legal and tax benefits available to my LLC clients.
 I find it particularly satisfying to draft operating agreements for clients who are members of multi-member LLCs, since these agreements, if well drafted, will often spell the difference between business success and business failure for my LLC clients.

 I also find it deeply satisfying to help my section 199A clients maximize their deductions under that section.
 These deductions, like LLC benefits, can protect these clients from business failure and can pave the way to major business success.
-They can save my clients thousands of dollars of federal income taxes every year.
+They can save my clients thousands of dollars in federal income taxes every year.